haji5/duely/README.md

 ### Infrastructure
 - PostgreSQL 15 (Alpine)
-- Redis 8 (Alpine) with persistence
+- Valkey 8 (Alpine) with persistence
 - Docker & Docker Compose
 - Nginx (for frontend in production)